faizrazadec/PrintBotAIAgents-AutoGen/README.md

 # Order Management System (OMS) Agent - Autogen

 This project demonstrates an Order Management System powered by intelligent agents.
-Leveraging AG2 (formerly AutoGen), the system orchestrates a seamless workflow using a custom manager flow for multi-agent group chats.
+Leveraging AG2 (formerly Autogen), the system orchestrates a seamless workflow using a custom manager flow for multi-agent group chats.
 The agents collaboratively handle tasks such as processing orders, managing customer interactions, and coordinating various steps of the order lifecycle.
 This setup showcases the potential of agent-based systems to streamline and automate complex workflows with efficiency and intelligence.

 ---